-The device logs device-internal events in the System Log.
+The device logs device-internal events in a log file (System Log).

-This dialog displays the System Log.
+This dialog displays the log file (System Log).
 The dialog lets you save the log file in HTML format on your PC.

 To search the log file for search terms, use the search function of your web browser.